Möbius strip: In popular culture

 One of the musical canons by J. S. Bach, the fifth of 14 canons (BWV 1087) discovered in 1974 in Bach's copy of the Goldberg Variations, features a glide-reflect symmetry in which each voice in the canon repeats, with inverted notes, the same motif from two measures earlier.
 Because of this symmetry, this canon can be thought of as having its score written on a Möbius strip.
 In music theory, tones that differ by an octave are generally considered to be equivalent notes, and the space of possible notes forms a circle, the chromatic circle.
 Because the Möbius strip is the configuration space of two unordered points on a circle, the space of all two-note chords takes the shape of a Möbius strip.
 This conception, and generalizations to more points, is a significant application of orbifolds to music theory.
 Modern musical groups taking their name from the Möbius strip include American electronic rock trio Mobius Band and Norwegian progressive rock band Ring Van Möbius.

+The "Möbius flip" is a difficult acrobatic skiing trick, involving a full flip with a twist.
+In The Moebius Flip, a 1969 experimental short ski film, skiers flip into an alternate reality and must complete the titular trick to return home.

 Möbius strips and their properties have been used in the design of stage magic.
-One such trick, known as the Afghan bands, uses the fact that the Möbius strip remains a single strip when cut lengthwise.
+One such trick, known as the Afghan bands, uses the fact that the Möbius strip remains in one piece as a single strip when cut lengthwise.
 It originated in the 1880s, and was very popular in the first half of the twentieth century.
 Many versions of this trick exist and have been performed by famous illusionists such as Harry Blackstone Sr. and Thomas Nelson Downs.